-Join Keith Casey for an in-depth discussion in this video Three approaches to adding an API, part of Effective Design of RESTful APIs.
+Join Keith Casey for an in-depth discussion in this video Three approaches to adding an API, part of Learning RESTful APIs.

 In this video we're going to talk about three strategies for creating an API.
 To set the tone of the rest of today, let's understand one important aspect.
 API design is hard.
 It's a game of trade-offs.
 First you have to decide what sort of functionality you want to expose.
 Then you have to determine how to expose it.
 Then you have to figure out the best ways to expose it.
 Then you have to adjust and improve as your figure out your assumptions and use case were wrong or just incomplete.
 Overall, it touches on some of the hardest problems in computer science.

 The challenge is that good API design involves naming things correctly, accurately and completely, while simultaneously describing how to interact with those things.
 Even worse, as the API sees the real world, the goals and the purpose of the API will evolve.
 This will require us to find better words to describe our efforts and adjust accordingly.
 We'll talk about it more later on, but caching is an entire subject that we could spend hours talking strategy and tactics.
 In this course we'll cover one common strategy.
 Which brings us to the first concept we'll cover.
 Affordances.
 In the simplest terms, an affordance is something which allows you to perform an action or accomplish a goal.